 Migrating to World Handicap System (WHS)

-Starting in 2020, some countries in the world are on a 2 year plan to migrate from their existing handicap systems to the World Handicap System (WHS).
-This effort is to standardise golf handicaps around the world, so everyone can compete on a level playing field.
+Starting in 2020, some countries in the world are on a 2-year plan to migrate from their existing handicap systems to the World Handicap System (WHS).
+This effort is to standardize golf handicaps around the world, so everyone can compete on a level playing field.

-For this to happen, there’s a few variables that have to be standardised, which mostly includes the difficulty levels of the golf courses.
+For this to happen, there are a few variables that have to be standardized, which mostly include the difficulty levels of the golf courses.
 2 measurements used a) Course Rating and b) Slope Rating, would have to be implemented for golf courses all around the world.
-With the USGA rated golf courses already have course and slope rating implemented, which is more than 50% of the world, the rest will follow suit.
+With the USGA-rated golf courses already having course and slope ratings implemented, which is more than 50% of the world, the rest will follow suit.

 Deemples Handicap System

-This transition to WHS will take 2 years, until end 2021.
-For the time being Deemples will continue using the USGA method since it requires way less variables.
+This transition to WHS will take 2 years, until the end of 2021.
+For the time being Deemples will continue using the USGA method since it requires way fewer variables.
 Only 1) Adjusted Gross Score 2) Course Rating, and 3) Slope Rating for it to be accurately calculated.

 We’ll do another update again when we switch over to WHS, which might be later down the road.
 Meanwhile, we kinda agree with: https://www.golfdigest.com/story/voices-the-flaw-in-the-new-world-handicap-system-dean-knuth